MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-configure-companies.md

 ## Get started

 The **GP Company Migration Configuration** page opens automatically when you complete the **Cloud Migration Setup** assisted setup.
-You can also open the page searching for and opening the **Cloud Migration Management** page and then selecting the **GP Company Migration Configuration** action.
+You can also open the page by searching for and opening the **Cloud Migration Management** page and then selecting the **GP Company Migration Configuration** action.

 ![Shows GP company migration configuration page](../developer/media/gp-company-migration-configuration.svg)